 plot_ekf_results(t, x_gt, x_estimates, P_estimates)

-In our previous iterations, we handled Zero-mean Gaussian Noise.
+In our previous iterations, we handled zero-mean Gaussian Noise.
 This is "friendly" noise because, like static on a radio, it averages out to zero over time.
 However, real-world Micro-Electro-Mechanical Systems (MEMS) sensors suffer from Systematic Bias: a persistent, non-zero offset that "pulls" the estimate away from reality.

 For inertial sensors, bias is catastrophic because of dead-reckoning integration.
 When a standard 5-state EKF receives a biased acceleration signal while the robot is actually stationary, it is forced to interpret the error as motion: